w3f/polkadot-wiki/docs/learn/learn-guides-bounties.md

 [![Submit a Bounty](https://img.youtube.com/vi/8Cft1-8RWmk/0.jpg)](https://www.youtube.com/watch?v=8Cft1-8RWmk)

 When you add a Bounty, this will show as "proposed" in the main [Bounties page](https://polkadot.js.org/apps/#/bounties).
-Once your bounty proposal is approved by the community as an OpenGov referendum, the bounty will show as "funded" at the end of the [spending period](../general/glossary.md#spend-period) on the main [Bounties page](https://polkadot.js.org/apps/#/bounties).
+Once the community approves your bounty proposal as an OpenGov referendum, the bounty will show as "funded" at the end of the [spending period](../general/glossary.md#spend-period) on the main [Bounties page](https://polkadot.js.org/apps/#/bounties).
 You can then proceed with assigning curators to the bounty.